 More recently I have, after three years of writing and several years of collecting information, authored my first book titled, We Agree!
 The Tomb Is Open--But What Comes Next?
 Compare The 2 Most Prominent Gospels in Christendom, Jesus Biblical Gospel, The Message of the Cross!
 (Gal.
 6:14), The Pope's Catholic Gospel, The Message of the Eucharist!
 (CCC-1327).

 The book was released on July 19, 2020 and is currently available as an eBook at Apple iBooks, Amazon and Barnes & Noble.
-The paper and hardback editions may be purchased on Amazon and Barnes & Noble.
-The paper and hardback editions are also being sold by the publisher, Xulon Press and Walmart.
+The paper and hardback editions may be purchased on Amazon, other major vendors and Used Book Sites.